cardano-foundation/developer-portal/docs/native-tokens/minting.md

 ```bash
 --tx-in $txhash#$txix \
 ```
-The hash of our address we use as the input for the transaction.
-Needs sufficient funds.
+The hash of our address we use as the input for the transaction needs sufficient funds.
-Syntax is: the hash, followed by a hashtag, followed by the value of TxIx of the corresponding hash.
+The syntax is: the hash, followed by a hashtag, followed by the value of TxIx of the corresponding hash.

 ```bash
 --tx-out $address+$output+"$tokenamount $policyid.$tokenname1 + $tokenamount $policyid.$tokenname2" \
 ```
 Here is where part one of the magic happens.
-For the <i>--tx-out</i> we need to specify which address will recieve our transaction.
+For the <i>--tx-out</i> we need to specify which address will receive our transaction.
-In our case we send the tokens to our own address.
+In our case, we send the tokens to our own address.
 :::note
 The syntax is very important, so here it is word for word.
 There are no spaces unless explicitly stated:
 1. address hash
 2. a plus sign
-3. the output in lovelace (ADA) (output = input amount — fee)
+3. the output in Lovelace (ada) (output = input amount — fee)
 4. a plus sign
 5. quotation marks
 6. the amount of the token
-7. a blank / space
+7. a blank/space
 8. the policy id
 9. a dot
-10. the token name (optional if you want multiple / different tokens: a blank, a plus, a blank, and start over at 6.)
+10. the token name (optional if you want multiple/different tokens: a blank, a plus, a blank, and start over at 6.)
 11. quotation marks
 :::